expo/router/docs/guides/nesting-navigators.md

 }
 ```

-This is nested in the `Home` navigator, so it will be rendered as a tab.
+This is nested in the `(stack)/home.js` layout, so it will be rendered as a tab.

 ```js
 // app/(stack)/home/feed.js